For centuries, the coolest underwater discoveries have captivated both scuba divers and surface dwellers alike.

 In 1984, deep-sea divers looking for shipwrecks discovered the ancient city of Atlit Yam.
 This prehistoric fishing village ‘drowned’ 9,000 years ago, likely because of a tsunami or climate change.
 It remains one of the best-preserved submerged settlements in the world.

-According to The Times of Israel, excavations and surveys conducted between 1985-2000 revealed even more.
+According to The Times of Israel, excavations and surveys conducted between 1985 and 2000 revealed even more.
 Sea-level rise forced the inhabitants of this Neolithic village to abandon their homes several times for higher ground.
 Therefore, studying their technology and artifacts reveals how they coped with a changing climate.
-Additionally, within Atlit Yan, divers found the earliest-known constructed fresh-water wells with stone walls still intact.
+Additionally, within Atlit Yan, divers found the earliest-known constructed freshwater wells with stone walls still intact.

 Human remains buried at Atlit Yam also helped archaeologists uncover the earliest known cases of human tuberculosis (TB), in the bones of a mother and baby.
 This discovery showed scientists that the disease is 3,000 years older than previously speculated.

-Shipwrecks and Treasures — 2 Discoveries in 1
+3. Shipwrecks and Treasures in Florida — 2 Discoveries in 1

 We credit salvage divers and treasure hunters for many of the amazing finds beneath the surface.
 One of the most famous is the wreck of the Nuestra Señora de Atocha.
 Sinking in 1622 in a hurricane, the famous ship was laden with gold, silver and other precious cargo.

 That’s what legendary treasure hunter Mel Fisher and his team of divers went out in search of.
-Looking for 16 years, they finally found the Atocha in 1985.
-Since then, his divers have retrieved more than $400 million worth of treasure from the ocean floor.
+After looking for 16 years, they finally found the Atocha in 1985.
+Since then, his divers have retrieved more than US $400 million worth of treasure from the ocean floor.

 “There’s nothing like finding treasure, first of all, but there’s nothing like finding gold,” Moore told the Miami Herald.
 “Gold shines forever.
 It looks and feels exactly the same as the day it went down 400 years ago.”